briencj/drat/README.md

 Versions 4.x-xx of `asremlPlus` are a major revamp of the package and include substantial syntax changes.
 In particular, most functions are S3 methods and so the object supplied for the first argument must be of the class (the name after the last full stop in the function name) for which the function is a method and the class of the object can be omitted from the function name when calling the function.
 For example, `plotPredictions.data.frame` is a `plotPredictions` method for a `data.frame` and can be called using just `plotPredictions`; the object supplied to `data` must be a `data.frame`.

-For more information, install the package and run the R command `news(package = “asremlPlus”)` or consult the manual.
-An overview can be obtained using `?asremlPlus`.
+For more information, install the package and run the R command `news(package = “asremlPlus”)`.
+For an overview enter `?asremlPlus`.
+Otherwise, you could consult the manual, which is  found in the `asremlPlus\doc` directory where the package is installed.
+Also found in the `asremlPlus\vignettes` directory is a vignette describing how to use `asremlPlus` to analyse a wheat experiment that involve spatial variation.

 Windows binary: [asremlPlus_4.1-13.zip](http://briencj.github.io/drat/bin/windows/contrib/3.5/asremlPlus_4.1-13.zip);  Package source: [asremlPlus_4.1-13.tar.gz](http://briencj.github.io/drat/src/contrib/asremlPlus_4.1-13.tar.gz).